 Southern Europe – “The government securities of the South of Europe, Spain, Portugal, and Greece are dangerous as permanent investments; from time to time they have compromised their creditors in the past, and will do so again.”

-The relevance of these statements is obvious given the experience of Europe in recent years but it continues to amaze us that investors exhibit little long-term stewardship of their clients’ money or perspective during ‘hot’ markets.
-A classic case in point was the almost farcical Argentinian 100-year bond issued in 2018 and currently trading at 67 cents on the dollar1.
+The relevance of these statements is obvious given the experience of Europe in recent years but it continues to amaze us that some investors exhibit little long-term stewardship of their clients’ money or perspective during ‘hot’ markets, where demand heavily outstrips supply and can lead to investors overpaying.
+A classic case in point was the almost farcical Argentinian 100-year bond issued in 2018, which saw ludicrously strong demand at the time of its issue but then the reality of Argentina's troubled economy and politics set in and the bond is currently trading at 67 cents on the dollar1.

 Corporate bond investing: